 Your journey gives an insight into the consumer’s intentions and, therefore, targeted pages, information or products are presented to the user, based on their navigation thus far.
 Some websites can identify whether a user has visited before.
 This may indicate a higher level of interest and, therefore, specific content can be presented.

-WARNING - PLUG: Here at CSI Media, we are able to develop websites with the personalisation feature!
-Contact us today for more information.
+WARNING - PLUG: Here at CSI Media, as part of our web development service, we build websites with hyperpersonalisation.
+Contact us today for more information...